songweizhi/Binning_refiner/README.md

 1. Refined good bins (you can customize the completeness and contamination cutoff for good bins with argument "-good_bin_completeness_cutoff" and "-good_bin_completeness_cutoff" from Get_statistics.py)

-1. Cross-link (shared sequences) between input bins
+1. Cross-link (shared sequences) between input bins.
+Each band will be treated as a refined bin, the width is proportional to its size.
+We will get 9 refined bins in the illustration.

     ![Sankey_plot](doc/images/sankey_plot.jpg)

-    Each band will be treated as a refined bin, its width is proportional to the total length of shared contigs between two connected bins.
-We will get 9 refined bins in the above illustration.

 1. Statistics of input and refined bins